9% Federal Low-Income Housing Tax Credits for Affordable Rental Housing – California Tax Credit Allocation Committee

 9% tax credits are highly-competitive with more eligible applicants than available funding.
 Therefore, award recipients are determined in large part using a tie-breaker formula.
 28 out of 60 were awarded in Round 1; 55 out of 103 applications were awarded in Round 2 (2021).

-Local Housing Trust Fund Program – California Department of Housing and Community Development
+National Housing Trust Fund Program – California Department of Housing and Community Development

 Predevelopment, acquisition, and other costs associated with development or rehabilitation of Affordable rental housing projects.
 Emergency Shelters, Permanent Supportive Housing, Transitional Housing, and Affordable Homeownership Projects or Units within a Homeownership Project, and the construction, repair, and reconstruction or rehabilitation of Accessory Dwelling Units or Junio Accessory Dwelling Units.